ingl3585/react-lift-state/labs/react-cities.md

 - Place a green border around the image to indicate that it is the current image being displayed.
 - Any other previously active image will have it's border color removed

+**Hint:** Since you already know how to assign a className AND know about ternary operators, try combining the two together and assign a class based on the result of a ternary operator.

+OR

+**Hint:** Since you already know how to use the style prop  AND know about ternary operators, try combining the two together and assign a border based on the result of a ternary operator.

 ## Bonus 1 - Traffic Light